ansys/pypim/README.rst

 -----------

 PyPIM can be integrated in PyAnsys libraries to transparently switch to a remote instance in a suitable environment.
-This process is described in the integration topic.
+This process is described in `Integration <https://pypim.docs.pyansys.com/integration.html>`_ in the PyPIM documentation.

-For example, starting MAPDL with PyPIM is as simple as:
+For example, starting MAPDL with PyPIM is as simple as using this code:

 .. code-block:: python